Local Mission Opportunities

 The Prayer Shawl Ministry started at Central Trinity in 2008.
 Our name came from a recipient who made the comment that wearing the prayer shawl felt like being surrounded by angel wings.

-The group knits or crochets prayer shawls, baby blankets for Gifts for Angels, support shawls for Lifeline of Ohio, and hats and scarves for the Mitten Tree at Christmas.
+Over the years we have given more than 630 shawls as well as baby blankets for Gifts for Angels and for service families stationed at Ramstein Air Base in Germany for the DAR, support shawls for Lifeline of Ohio, and hats and scarves for the Mitten Tree at Christmas.

 The group meets Thursdays, September through June, 5:00 p.m., at the church.
 All are welcome for stitching, praying, and fellowship.